-- 1. Coordinate with other NYSAMPO Working Groups as needed throughout the year. - 2.
-Monitor New York State and federal legislation and regulations, as applicable, and provide input to the NYSAMPO Directors Group for their knowledge and potential action. - 3.
+- 1. Coordinate with other NYSAMPO Working Groups as needed throughout the year. - Monitor New York State and federal legislation and regulations, as applicable, and provide input to the NYSAMPO Directors Group for their knowledge and potential action. - 3.
 Promote coordination of transit planning and programming activities among MPOs, NYSDOT, transit providers, and Federal Transit Administration (FTA) staff.

 - 1. Promote Knowledge Transfer - A. Meet four times per year with one meeting being in-person, if possible and if it adds value to the discussion.
 Meetings are anticipated to take place in March, June, September, and December.
-Subject matter experts will be invited to present/discuss on relevant topics. - i.
-Plan for one meeting to be a joint meeting with the Bicycle and Pedestrian Working Group, GIS Working Group, and Safety Working Group for topics of interest. - B. Sponsor a National Association of City Transportation Officials' (NACTO) Transit Street Design Guide training. - C. Encourage MPO staff to share information on transit-focused work taking place within each MPO at the quarterly meetings by providing a short presentation on the main elements that might be of interest to Working Group members (e.g., plans, actions, events, etc.). - D. Share and discuss current and developing practice on: - i.
-Mobility as a Service (e.g., business models/concepts, etc.); - ii.
-Transit and TNCs as they relate to specific actions/activities taking place across New York State; and - iii.
-COVID impacts and transit agency response - 2.
-Coordinate with Other NYSAMPO Working Groups - A. Continue to collaborate with the Bicycle and Pedestrian Working Group, Climate Change Working Group, Safety Working Group, and NYSDOT to undertake research on shared mobility and micromobility, including the safety implications in New York State and efforts to integrate with transit and assessments of safe routes to transit.
+Subject matter experts will be invited to present/discuss on relevant topics. - Plan for one meeting to be a joint meeting with the Bicycle and Pedestrian Working Group, GIS Working Group, and Safety Working Group, based on interest and availability. - B. Encourage MPO staff to share information on transit-focused work taking place within each MPO at the quarterly meetings by providing a short presentation on the main elements that might be of interest to Working Group members (e.g., plans, actions, events, etc.). - C. Share and discuss current and developing practice on: - i.
+Clean energy vehicle and equipment implementation - ii.
+Mobility as a Service (e.g., business models/concepts, etc.); - iii.
+Transit and Transportation Network Companies (TNCs) as they relate to specific actions/activities taking place across New York State; and - iv.
+Transit agency recovery from COVID impacts - v.
+Microtransit pilots around the state and how transit services are integrating micromobility into their service plans. - vi.
+How systems across the state are navigating the "fiscal cliff" aspect of the pandemic impact once federal assistance ends. - D. Attend the NYSAMPO Conference in Syracuse from May 9 10, 2023.
+Consider potential involvement in sessions and/or training opportunities.